department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/github-primer/README.md

 ### Create a file

-1. If you like writing on your computer, do it there and go to [Upload files](#upload-files)
+1. If you like writing on your computer, do it there and then [upload the file](#upload-files).
 1. Or write in the Github interface by click **Create new file**.
 1. Name your file.
     * Use lowercase names and dashes between words.
-1. Write your content using [Markdown](https://guides.github.com/features/mastering-markdown/)
+1. Write your content using [Markdown](https://guides.github.com/features/mastering-markdown/).
 1. To save your file, scroll to the bottom of the screen to start [creating a pull request](#create-a-pull-request).